badgerloop-software/embedded-mbed/tests/README.md

         /**
          * OPTIONAL: Test setup.
 If not defined, there is no setup *
-         * NOTE: This is called before BTF test setup and execution */ void setup() {
+         * NOTE: This is called after BTF test setup and execution */ void setup() {
             // Add custom setup here